JairAviles/Aprendamos_a_volar/README.md

 **_Aprendamos a Volar Juntos_** was a social responsibility project carried out bye [AIESEC IPN - Mexico City](https://www.facebook.com/AIESEC.IPN.FANPAGE) on 2011 to 2013.
 Inspired in a National Project of [AIESEC INDIA](www.aiesec.in) known as [Balakalakaar](https://www.facebook.com/BKKHYD) it aimed to made an impact  in children who live an unfavorable situation through ludic activities concerning music, arts and culture in a multicultural enviroment which was prepared by trainees who came to Mexico city and prepare any related workshops for this children on diverse orphanats and charity houses.

 This is the first version of the web page related to this project which was developed by [me](mailto:hi@jairaviles.mx).
+It implements HTML5 for markup language, JavaScript and jQuery for the dynamic interaction with the UI and CSS3 for the style.

 For more informartion of AIESEC or **_Aprendamos a Volar Juntos_** please contact [AIESEC IPN - Mexico City](https://www.facebook.com/AIESEC.IPN.FANPAGE).